voicebase/voicebase-docs/docs/how-to-guides/formatting.md

 ## Advanced Punctuation

-By default VoiceBase transcripts provide minimal formatting, and you may optionally include an additional advanced formatting feature.
+By default VoiceBase transcripts provide minimal formatting, and you may optionally include the following advanced formatting feature:
 Advanced Punctuation may be added to your transcripts by including `"advancedPunctuation"` in the `features` array of your config file.

 Please note that Advanced Punctuation is only available for US-English at this time.